manglabs/manzoid-blog/source/_posts/2013-10-11-the-mundanity-of-excellence.markdown

 Remember, the key word in all this is "mundanity".
 There are lot of small steps you can take, each one do-able in itself.
 Figuring out what those steps are is probably going to be a collaborative process, but it's a process that *you* can initiate and steer… if you believe that it's worth even trying.

 ## Don't give up on yourself!

+^^ That.

 <br>
 [^1]: But of course, if "recreational player" or "decent semi-pro" is your goal, that's totally OK.
 Just embrace that goal consciously...
 [^2]: This is why even world-class athletes still have coaches -- decomposing complex performance into its constituent skills isn't always easy to do yourself.
-But it is *possible*, and in any case, probably mandatory, for you to get anywhere.
+But however you do it, it is probably mandatory in order for you to get anywhere.